 Once you’ve selected an available site, register by filling out the envelope.
 There’s a place for your name, address, car info, what site you are selecting and how long you will be on staying.
 If the campground accepts credit cards, there’s a place for that info too.
 However, many campgrounds are cash only.
 Exact amount, no change.

 The flap of the envelope has a perforation and tears off.
 This is the portion that goes on the numbered campsite post.
 Fill in the info, the purchase date, how long you are staying, campsite number and your vehicle info, tear it off and attach it to the numbered post for your site.
 The posts generally have a clip or something to secure it with.

 Place your payment inside the envelope, seal it securely and deposit it in the iron ranger at the registration stand.

 If you drove straight into the campground and didn’t pick up an envelope, then it’s perfectly acceptable to place something, like your tent or a chair, in the campsite until you can get back to the entrance stand to get your envelope.
-Just don’t take a long time.
-Most campgrounds ask that you make your payment within thirty minutes of occupying a site.
+Just don’t take too long.
+Most places ask that you make your payment within thirty minutes of occupying a site.

-It is possible that you will occasionally encounter a campground that only takes credit cards.
+It’s possible that you’ll occasionally encounter a campground that only takes credit cards.
 If you’ve made a reservation in advance, then that won’t be problem.
-But if you are arriving spur of the moment and doing first come first served, then it could be if you aren’t prepared.
+But if you are arriving spur of the moment and the campground is first come first served, then you’ll need to pay with a credit or debit card.

 In all my park travel, I’ve only seen this twice.
-Most recently in Death Valley National Park.
-The credit card machines is located at the campground entrance.
-The machine prints the receipt and that’s what you display on you camp site post.
+Most recently in Death Valley National Park where a credit card machine is placed at the campground entrance.
+After you pay, the machine prints the receipt.
+Use that receipt for display on the campsite post.